Healthy Homes Assessment Waipatu

 Waipatu Moisture Ingress & Drainage

-Keeping your rental property safe from dampness isn’t just about what’s inside the building; you have to ensure there is somewhere for surface and ground water to go and to prevent it from getting inside.
-When it comes to moisture and damp it is typically what you don’t see that could become a major issue that can cause damage to your investment and harming your tenant’s health.
+Keeping your rental property safe from dampness isn’t just about the interior of the building It’s about having to ensure there is somewhere to allow surface, rain and ground water to go and to prevent it from getting into the building.
+When it is damp and moisture, it’s typically those things that you aren’t aware of that could be a huge problem and cause damage to your investment and affecting your tenant’s health.

-Rental properties should be equipped with effective drainage to eliminate rainwater, storm water and ground water.
-This includes the proper outfall or runoff.
-Making sure that water has a location to go, and also that it can’t linger underneath the structures is a crucial aspect of maintaining your property’s dry.
+Rental properties need to be equipped with efficient drainage for the removal of floodwaters, surface water, and ground water, including an appropriate outfall or runoff.
+Making sure that water has a place to go, and also that it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.

-Alongside a drainage system to prevent moisture ingress, if your rental is enclosed between your floor and the ground, a ground moisture barrier must be constructed if it’s reasonably practicable to do so.
+In addition to a drainage system to prevent moisture from entering, if your apartment has an enclosed gap between your flooring and ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.

-The ground-moisture barrier generally an insulating sheet of polythene laid over the ground, in order to block any moisture that is present in the ground from getting into the structure.
-It also helps to prevent from causing damage to the flooring insulation.
+Ground moisture barriers are typically a sheet of polythene that is placed over the ground to stop any moisture from the ground from getting into the building.
+It also helps in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection